maciekiwaniuk/demo-crypto-exchange/README.md

 You can now access the server at http://127.0.0.1:8000

+# Docker configuration

-Or use docker, firstly build containers, for the first time it might take some time
+Firstly build containers, for the first time it might take some time

     docker-compose up --build -d